 To make our day out extra special, we had decided to book the Tiki Cabana.
-The Cabana is located upstairs and is accessed by using the electronic wristband given.
+The Tiki Cabana is located upstairs in the Sandcastle Blackpool, and is accessed by using the electronic wristband given.
 This meant that the kids could come and go as they pleased, whilst I sat and relaxed in the hot tub.
 This was a HUGE selling point when I was thinking of booking it.
 We also had a fridge stocked with alcoholic and non alcoholic drinks, a fruit bowl, television, safe, plenty of seating and a meal was included.

 You can also ride the Master Blaster, which is the longest indoor rollercoaster waterslide, and try out the Sidewinder.
 There are also many attractions for the younger kids, and children from aged 2 can go on the Thunder Falls Waterslides.
 I figured that if a 2 year old can go on them (with an adult and wearing armbands) a 41 year old can brave them.
 And yes I did shriek going down them much to the teens horror.